hkupty/lift/README.md

 ### Why `lift`?
 What's with the name?

 Lift was chosen because it is a quick and small word with a nice sound and a fitting meaning.
 One could imagine that `lift` takes you code from a lower, abstract plane and elevates it to a concrete plane, precisely what a build system should do.
+I know "lower" and "higher" are arbitrary.
+If you'd think otherwise, rotate 180° :)

 ### How can I help?